Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 Not all days are created equal.
 By mapping noise complaints across days and months, we get a richer view of how **seasonality and holidays** might play a role.

-Take a look at **December 31st**, for instance — a huge spike in complaints right before midnight in both 2023 and 2024.
-Parties, music, yelling — it all adds up.
+Take a look at **December 31st**, for instance, a huge spike in complaints right before midnight in both 2023 and 2024.
+Parties, music, yelling.
+It all adds up.
 Other notable peaks appear in early summer and around major holidays.

 Each day on these calendar heatmaps reflects actual complaints logged to 311.
 Some neighborhoods seem to be noisy year-round, while others only light up on weekends or holidays.

-This part of the analysis highlights how noise is woven into the rhythms of city life — not just space, but **time** matters too.
+One day really sticks out in 2024 and that is 2024-09-15.
+It has a complaint rate of 6546 which approximatelly six times the amount of the avarage complaints per day which is around 924.
+This day is followed by 2024-12-16 which has 5585 complaints but the 15th of september is clearly way above the rest.
+Note that the two graphs have different range on the color bars to be able to isolate the days in a more affective way for each of the years.

 ---
 <img src="/assets/img/calendar_2024.png" alt="Calendar of Noise Complaints 2024" style="width:80%; display:block; margin:auto;" />